vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 Although definitely intended to support machine learning research, to me it appears to have a weaker bias towards machine learning and is more readily applied to other domains.
-This is somewhat akin to NumPy which is a general purpose array manipulation library, being that its purpose is what you make of it.
+This is somewhat akin to NumPy which is a general purpose array manipulation library, being that it is general enough to do anything.
 However, I believe the way you should use JAX is very different to NumPy, despite initial appearances.

-Specifically, if NumPy is about manipulating arrays operation by operation, JAX is about **defining computational graphs and letting the compiler optimise it**.
+Specifically, if NumPy is about manipulating arrays operation by operation, JAX is about **defining computational graphs of operations and inputs, and letting the compiler optimise it**.
 In other words, defining what you want to happen and letting JAX do the heavy lifting in making it run fast.
-In NumPy, the burden is on the developer to optimise everything by calling into fast and heavily optimised functions and avoid slow Python land as much as possible.
-This extra burden does garner a degree of flexibility over rigid JAX land.
-In a lot of machine learning applications though we don't need such flexibility.
+In NumPy, the burden is on the developer to optimise everything by calling into fast and heavily optimised functions and avoiding slow Python land as much as possible.
+This extra burden does garner a degree of flexibility over rigid JAX.
+In a lot of machine learning applications, though, we don't need such flexibility.

 Enough ideological rants, let's see that friendly JAX Numpy API, beginning by initialising a few arrays.